 Sometimes we forget, however, that the strength of the heart is in its capacity to forgive, to reconcile, to heal.
 Grudges, blame, hatred, and disenchantment are understandable and comprehensible for a time, but if left to fester, they do nothing but weaken the heart.
 Many problems will remain, but if we have the courage to want to heal, they will lose their power over us and we will learn to live with them.
 Healing requires time and suffering.
 But it is the one path that will one day allow us to exclaim: “I have found my heart!”

 I imagine many are skeptical and they will have their reasons for being so.
-But, tell me, if we lose faith in our hearts, what’s left?
+But, tell me, if our hearts lose faith, what’s left?
 Repeat after me:

 Just moments before this shot was taken, the photographer, James Day said to Adrian (the husband): “I have a question for you, but I want you to tell the answer to Roslyn and not me.”
 I continued, “Out of the billions of people on the planet, you’ve chosen to spend the rest of your life with Roslyn.
 Can you tell her why?”
 The photographer goes on to say that, “In a matter of moments I could start seeing Roslyn’s eyes glisten, then the most beautiful tears streamed down her face.”